-Gauge wheels work with the subframe suspension to help float the header when operating in the field.
+Gauge wheels work with the subframe suspension to help float the header.
+The gauge wheel air pressure must be manually filled via the port located on the strut above each gauge wheel.

-Fig. 36 - Gauge Wheel
+Fig. 36 - Gauge wheel

 11 - Before First Use and Pre-Season Inspection